acend/openshift-operations-training/content/en/docs/01/03_further-components.md

 ## Task {{% param sectionnumber %}}.4 Install `Velero`

 //FIXME: What is Velero?
+[Velero](https://velero.io/) is a tool to back up and restore Kubernetes resources.
+We will use Velero in this training only for data protection of user workload.

 {{% alert title="Note" color="primary" %}}We already created S3 buckets for you to use as backup locations.{{% /alert %}}